 MORE | Autopsy report: Daniel Prude death ruled a homicide, died from asphyxia due to ‘physical restraint’

-“Rochester Police Department was called and that response led to his murder,” said activist Ashley Gantt, who is also an organizer for NYCLU.
+“Rochester Police Department was called and that response led to his murder,” said activist Ashley Gantt.
 “The police have shown us time and time again that they cannot address mental health crises.
 Today we stand firmly seeking justice for Daniel and his family, and all the victims who have been murdered and terrorized by the Rochester Police Department.”

 Elliot Shields, the attorney representing the family, says the notice of claim has been filed with the city, the first step to proceed a wrongful death lawsuit.

 “We’ll address the legal claims later, today we’re here to support the family,” Shields said.
 “We’re here to support Joe, and all that I can tell you is what Joe is going through, what his father is going through, what his sisters going through is incredible pain.
 I watched the video with them and it was one of the most difficult experiences of my life.
 Watching the family react to see their brother and son murdered by Rochester police officers while other officers stood around, paramedics, EMTs and nobody granted him any basic humanity.
 And the pain that causes the family is unimaginable.
 I can’t even imagine what Joe is going through and I talk to Joe all the time.
 Its just terrible and that’s why we’re here today.”

 Editor’s note: A warning to viewers that some may find this video disturbing.